Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

-# Extra credit: Shields up, red alert!
+# Shields up, red alert!

 > Gotta have them networks peered so if they ain't, go do it:
 >